NekoLuka/GetGitRepo/README.md

 RepoWiki is a wiki server that pulls the newest content from the given git repo, which can be hosted anywhere as long as it supports the git protocol.
-After getting the newest content, it will be served on the server in a nice and searchable format.
+After getting the newest content, it is displayed in a raneto instance on port 3000.

 ### Env vars